 In recent years the knowledge of neurodegenerative disorders has moved from description of symptoms to an understanding of the underlying mechanisms that cause the diseases.

-The key molecular events which lead to diseases are today believed to be protein misfolding and spreading of soluble protein aggregates leading to neuronal dysfunction, cell death, brain damage and symptoms of disease.
-(Walsh et al. 1997, Conway et al. 2000).
+The key molecular events which lead to diseases are today believed to be protein misfolding and spreading of soluble protein aggregates leading to neuronal dysfunction, cell death, brain damage and symptoms of disease (Walsh et al. 1997, Conway et al. 2000).
 A reduction of these toxic proteins is believed to be of great importance in order to influence the disease progression.
 BioArctic’s treatment strategy is to reduce or eliminate these toxic proteins in the brain.
-In this way the disease may be stopped or halted (Lannfelt et al. 2014).
+In this way the progression of the disease may be slowed or halted (Lannfelt et al. 2014).

 Our approach to Alzheimer’s disease

-BioArctic’s lead drug candidate BAN2401 is targeting the toxic soluble amyloid-beta protein aggregates in early Alzheimer’s disease with the aim to stop or slow down the continuous cognitive impairment in Alzheimer patients.
+The antibody BAN2401 selectively binds to the soluble, toxic amyloid beta aggregates that are believed to contribute to the neurodegenerative process in early Alzheimer’s disease and eliminates them.
+BAN2401’s unique profile is highly selective for amyloid beta oligomers/protofibrils in the brain.
+The aim is to stop or slow down the continuous cognitive impairment in Alzheimer’s disease patients.
 The project is based on the company’s innovative research in collaboration with Uppsala University, Sweden.

-BioArctic has four other projects for early Alzheimer’s disease: BAN2401 Back-up in preclinical phase and three innovative disease modifying programs in discovery phase.
+BioArctic has four other projects for early Alzheimer’s disease: BAN2401 back-up in preclinical phase and three innovative disease modifying programs in discovery phase.
+For more information, please see Pipeline.

 We are truly committed to do our outmost to bring innovative and effective disease modifying treatment to patients with early Alzheimer’s disease – a treatment that affects the underlying disease pathology.